 1. Offer Delivery and Ordering Services

-People appreciate convenience, so make purchasing items from your bakery a seamless experience.
-In order to do this, you could add online ordering capabilities to your website, or hire a transportation service to deliver items to nearby patrons.
+People appreciate convenience, so it’s crucial to make purchasing items from your bakery a seamless experience.
+In order to do this, you can add online ordering capabilities to your website or hire a transportation service to deliver items to nearby patrons.

-If you don’t want to handle the logistics yourself, you could pay to list your business on sites like GrubHub, Seamless, and Yelp.
-When users search for keywords like “bakery” or “cookies,” your bakery will show up.
-Then, they can place an order and pick it up or have it delivered to them.
+If you don’t want to handle logistics in-house, consider paying to list your business on sites like GrubHub, Seamless, and Yelp.
+When users search for keywords like “bakery” or “cookies,” your bakery will show up in the results.

-If you want to stand out against competitors, you’ll need to go above and beyond.
+If you want to stand out against competitors, you’ll need to go above and beyond to earn their valuable business.
 Don’t just stick to the status quo; try to develop items on your menu that are specific to your bakery.
 Offering classics is great, but you should have treats on your menu that customers won’t be able to get elsewhere.
 Also, consider taking custom orders for birthday parties, weddings, and other big events.

 Another way to attract more customers is to offer gluten free, vegan, or low-sugar baked goods.
-This will help you earn sales, even from individuals who have dietary restrictions or try to eat relatively healthy items.
+This will help you earn sales, even from individuals who have dietary restrictions.

 3. Hold Sales or Offer Coupons